andybywire/ux-methods-poc/README.md

 ## Contributing
 Contributions to and suggestions for this project are welcome.
 To get started with your own local version from which to submit pull requests:

-1. Form and clone this repository.
+1. Fork and clone this repository.
 You'll also want to be sure you have [Jekyll](https://jekyllrb.com/) installed on your machine.

 2. Run NPM install in the project file